Alpentech Resume - 40th Year Qualifications

 2001-02 The Colony at Whitepine Canyon, mountain/ RR transit planning, UT

-1989-98 Big Sky, Ski & Summer Resort, Boyne USA, mountain plan, engineering, MT
+1989-98 Big Sky, Ski & Summer Resort, mountain plan, engineering, Boyne USA

-1995/96 Wolf Mountain (now Vail), mountain plan, engineering, Park City UT
+1995/96 Wolf Mountain (now Vail), mountain planning-engineering, Park City

 1995/96 Northstar at Tahoe, mountain planning, Truckee, CA

-1993-96 Ski Moonlight, (Big Sky North), mountain plan, engineering, Big Sky, MT
+1993-96 Ski Moonlight, mountain planning-engineering, Big Sky, MT

-1993-96 Brundage Mountain Company, mountain plan, engineering, McCall, ID
+1993-96 Brundage Mountain Company, planning-engineering, McCall, ID

-1992-94 Aspen Highlands, mountain plan, engineering, CO
+1992-94 Aspen Highlands, mountain expansion planning-engineering, CO

 1984/93/97 Park City Ski Area and Park City Alpine Slide, UT